MaximilianoGarcia716/Portfolio/README.md

 ![Image](https://raw.githubusercontent.com/MaximilianoGarcia716/Portafolio/main/Imagenes/06.jpg)

-The full repository can be checked [here](https://github.com/MaximilianoGarcia716/Cinematica-y-soldadura-ABB-IRB-140).
+The full repository in spanish can be checked [here](https://github.com/MaximilianoGarcia716/Cinematica-y-soldadura-ABB-IRB-140).

 <a id="Item5"></a>
 # RAM memory simulator with C++ and SDL2